riotrequest/aiconnect/README.md

 # PHP AI Connect
-I've been working with ChatGPT to create a PHP script that is both functional and useful.
-It works much like OpenAI's Playground, but without the need to define variables within the code.
-Simply provide it with an input and after a few seconds it will provide you with an output.
-I've been using it to test article writing, and I've added extra input commands to the code so that I don't have to manually type them in each time.
-This script is now working and ready to be used.
+This code was developed using ChatGPT.
+It allows you to input a prompt and after a seconds it provides you with an output.
+It doesn't do anything fancy like streaming.<br /><br />
+It's tested and working.